Julizajz/NewsGrid/README.md

-Sure, here's a sample README for your news site replica project:

 # NewsGird - News Site Replica

 NewsGird is a replica of a news site that I created using HTML and SCSS.
 The project aims to showcase my web development skills and demonstrate my proficiency in front-end technologies.